Leadership: Situational and contingency theories

-Situational theory also appeared as a reaction to the trait theory of leadership.
+Situational theory is another reaction to the trait theory of leadership.
 Social scientists argued that history was more than the result of intervention of great men as Carlyle suggested.
 Herbert Spencer (1884) (and Karl Marx) said that the times produce the person and not the other way around.
-This theory assumes that different situations call for different characteristics; according to this group of theories, no single optimal psychographic profile of a leader exists.
+This theory assumes that different situations call for different characteristics: no single optimal psychographic profile of a leader exists.
 According to the theory, "what an individual actually does when acting as a leader is in large part dependent upon characteristics of the situation in which he functions."

-Some theorists started to synthesize the trait and situational approaches.
-Building upon the research of Lewin et al., academics began to normalize the descriptive models of leadership climates, defining three leadership styles and identifying which situations each style works better in.
+Some theorists synthesized the trait and situational approaches.
+Building upon the research of Lewin et al., academics normalized the descriptive models of leadership climates, defining three leadership styles and identifying which situations each style works better in.
 The authoritarian leadership style, for example, is approved in periods of crisis but fails to win the "hearts and minds" of followers in day-to-day management; the democratic leadership style is more adequate in situations that require consensus building; finally, the laissez-faire leadership style is appreciated for the degree of freedom it provides, but as the leaders do not "take charge", they can be perceived as a failure in protracted or thorny organizational problems.
-Thus, theorists defined the style of leadership as contingent to the situation, which is sometimes classified as contingency theory.
-Three contingency leadership theories appear more prominently in recent years: Fiedler contingency model, Vroom-Yetton decision model, and the path-goal theory.
+Theorists defined the style of leadership as contingent to the situation; this is sometimes called contingency theory.
+Three contingency leadership theories are the Fiedler contingency model, the Vroom-Yetton decision model, and the path-goal theory.